mtonini90/form/README.md

 ### `.env`

-Create a .env file in the root folder
+Create a .env file in the root folder. \
 In .env file create a variable REACT_APP_TOKEN and store the token taken from https://gorest.co.in

 ### `npm start`